 A healthy pelvic floor frees you up to:

-Live in dignity without the fear of losing control of your bladder or bowels.
+live without fear of losing control of bladder or bowels

 What makes a physical therapist a pelvic floor physical therapist?